nazanin-saeidi/Registeration-Form/README.md

 # Registeration-Form
-A Registeration Form with Validation
-It is written in JavaScript
+A Registeration Form with Validation which is written in JavaScript